Ship-of-Agony/KlippShell4Creality/README.md

 ## Source Code & Development
 This project is open-source.
 Feel free to clone the repository, open it in **Android Studio**, and customize it to your needs.

+---

+## 🙏 Special Thanks
-Many thanks to DnG Crafts for the inspiration for this app.
+> Many thanks to **DnG Crafts** for the inspiration for this app.
 I really appreciate your work in the 3D scene.